 If you’re looking for a desert getaway where the sun shines, the architecture is sleek and the vibe is retro Hollywood, Palm Springs, California, is a top destination.
-Here’s a handy travel guide plus a fabulous list (if I do say so myself) of fun things to do in Palm Springs.
+Here’s a handy travel guide plus a fabulous list (if I do say so myself) of fun things to do in Palm Springs, CA.

 What is Palm Springs?

 Palm Springs is a stereotype.
 Only there are so many stereotypes they’re exploding in my head like fireworks over the Colorado Desert.
 Is it an outdoor playground?
 A celebrity hangout?
 A gay mecca?
 A haven for retirees?
 Is it chic, outdoorsy, retro, tacky, sophisticated, earthy, agricultural, dripping in wealth or all of the above?

 Everybody seems to have a different idea of what Palm Springs is.

 What is Palm Springs famous for?

 A desert getaway about two hours from LA, Palm Springs is known for its blue skies, almost endless sunshine and mid-century modern architecture that lies low and sexy in the landscape like Dean Martin in a deck chair.